We believe that every follower of Jesus is in full-time ministry whether they are in the pulpit, in business, or at home.

 Students who plan to pursue a training track must submit a formal application for acceptance into the program prior to the semester in which they wish to enroll and make an appointment with a student advisor.

-Certificates will be awarded at the end of the school year in which the required number of Contact Units (CUs) have been completed in a given program.
+Diplomas will be awarded at the end of the school year in which the required number of Contact Units (CUs) have been completed in a given program.

 Continuing Education Units (CEUs)